Capstone Project for the UC San Diego Interaction Design Certificate

 Having a time selector, in addition to calendar sync, would be helpful in case a user wants flexibility in planning reminder times.

-A sampling of her findings included:
+A sampling of my findings included:

 - Difficulty understanding TaskWiz.
 When creating a new task, testers were given the choice to use “TaskWiz” or manual input, and all three testers asked, “What’s the difference between TaskWiz and manual input?”